Burntt/Java_OOP_NEXT/README.md

 # Java_OOP_HS
 =======

-This repository contains all my homework from now on!
+This repository contains all the Homework for HW3

+I also did the hash functions for the EXTRA POINTS!!

 Author: Berend Gort